Most popular backend frameworks

 Robustness

 With frameworks, you can use out-of-the-box code and build upon it.
-This enables your developers to deliver robust features with clear and streamlined structures without reinventing the wheel.
+This enables your dedicated developers to deliver robust features with clear and streamlined structures without reinventing the wheel.

 Security